ghostface-cybersecurity/multi-client-bot-server/README.txt

 _______________________________________________________________________________________
                                     LEGAL STATEMENT
 _______________________________________________________________________________________
-By downloading, modifying, redistributing, and/or executing NetX, the user agrees to the contained LEGAL.txt statement found in this repository.
+By downloading, modifying, redistributing, and/or executing multiclient-bot-server, the user agrees to the contained LEGAL.txt statement found in this repository.

 I, ghostface-cybersecurity, the creator, take no legal responsibility for unlawful actions